Elections Do Little To Point The Way Out Of Israel's Political Impasse

 "In the coming days we will convene negotiations to assemble a strong Zionist government and to prevent a dangerous anti-Zionist government," he said.

-Ayman Odeh, the head of Jioint List, an alliance of Arab-dominated parties, said Netanyahu's anti-Arab rhetoric had boosted turnout and increased their numbers in parliament.
+Ayman Odeh, the head of Joint List, an alliance of Arab-dominated parties, said Netanyahu's anti-Arab rhetoric had boosted turnout and increased its numbers in parliament.
 If Gantz and Netanyahu form a coalition, it would leave Joint List the official opposition party in parliament.

 "There's a heavy price to pay for incitement," he told Channel 13 television.